 The rumor: You may be able to bend the next iPhone, similar to how you fold to close a book.
 Apple has just been granted a patent for a book-like iPhone design that used an OLED display that can fold in half.

 Plausible?
 Just because Apple has the patent for this, doesn’t necessarily mean that it will become a real product.
-Besides, Apple has just started to consider using OLED, so there may not be enough time to incorporate a bendable, foldable display on the iPhone 8.
+Besides, Apple is already running into issues with OLED display supply, so there may not be enough time or resources to incorporate a bendable, foldable display on the iPhone 8.

 3 new models?